Pug189/Pug189.github.io/README.md

-# Mind Exchange
+# Recondite

-Mind Exchange is a choose your adventure game that takes place in a console.
+Recondite is a choose your adventure game that takes place in a console.

 ## Playing

-Go [here](https://pug189.github.io/MindExchange) to access Mind Exchange
+Go [here](https://pug189.github.io/Recondite) to access Recondite

-Click the begin button and use your A, B, C, and D keys to make choices.
-There is mobile support.
+Click the start button and use your A, B, C, and D keys to make choices.
+You can change the controls or just click the options if you want.

 ## Contributing
 You can leave feedback and ideas in the [Discord server](https://discord.gg/gAk3Rnu)